SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 for a while.

-But do we instead say, regarding government terrorism: "Ok, it is so infected now, it just has to be euthanized, the hole lot!"
+But do we instead say, regarding government terrorism: "Ok, it is so infected now, it just has to be euthanized, the whole lot!"

 No. I do not think we are there yet.
-I guess we coudl get there, but there are still too many good people in government, they are not the prominent headline names of curse, but it si a baby & bath water situation, from what I can tell.
+I guess we could get there, but there are still too many good people in government, they are not the prominent headline names of course, but it is a baby & bath water situation, from what I can tell.
+(In any case, who, pray tell, is going to perform that euthanization?
+Just saying, "But, but, we _aught_ to euthanize government" is not helping one damn jot.
+I _aught_ to not grow old nor suffer grey hairs and wrinkles as well.
+I guess you can help me with that too?)

 What is one to do?